 SOSANT2120 – Regional ethnography: Africa

-This course gives an introduction into the ethnography of one broad anthropological region, with a particular emphasis on current research interests related to that region.
-The course conveys knowledge about regional ethnography, and provides thereby a basis for comparative ethnography.
+This course gives a critical introduction to the anthropology of one broad traditional anthropological 'region', with a particular emphasis on current research interests related to that region, and how these are shaped by historical the legacy of colonialism and the global political economy.
+The course reflects critically about regional ethnographic knowledge-making, and provides thereby the basis for a productive engagement with the tradition of 'comparative ethnography'.

-As the course proceeds, the students will first obtain an overview of anthropological research traditions related to the region, and of main questions and themes that have been developed from regional ethnography.
-Subsequently, the main part of the course will focus on recent and current subject matters that shape contemporary anthropological research on the region.
+In the beginning, the students will be given a brief overview of anthropological research traditions and themes related to the region and their historical context.
+The main part of the course will then focus on recent and current subject matters that shape contemporary anthropological research on and from the region, and on on-going debates about the discipline's place in the region.

 - Overview of the region’s contribution to anthropology.

-- Familiarity with central themes in regional anthropology.
+- Familiarity with some recent and current themes in regional anthropology.

-- Competence in regional ethnography and familiarity with main themes in the region’s contemporary anthropology.
+- Competence in regional ethnography and familiarity with some main themes in the region’s contemporary anthropology.

 - Ability to engage with and communicate contemporary social anthropological Insights.